mutantsan/ckanext-tour/README.md

 ## Config settings

-None at present

-**TODO:** Document any optional config settings here.
-For example:

-	# The minimum number of hours to wait before re-checking a resource
-	# (optional, default: 24).
-	ckanext.tour.some_setting = some_default_value
+To modify the configuration of the extension, please make the changes through the site's user interface.

 ## Developer installation

-To install ckanext-tour for development, activate your CKAN virtualenv and
+To install `ckanext-tour` for development, activate your CKAN virtualenv and
 do:

     git clone https://github.com/mutantsan/ckanext-tour.git